Three-nucleon contact forces in the Jacobi partial-wave basis: Zero-range three-nucleon states

-Whether the three particles described by $\ket{H}$ are close to one another is independent of how each particle is labeled by their indices; therefore, the permuted state $P_{123} \ket{H}$ is zero-ranged too.
+Whether the three particles described by $\ket{H}$ are close to one another is independent of how each particle is labeled by their indices; therefore, the permuted state $P_{123} \ket{H}$ is zero-range too.
 Consequently, one expects